Anwarvic/anwarvic.github.io/README.md

 > **Note:**
 >
 > This is only for pages that has layout.
-In other words, its layout can NOT be
+In other words, its `layout` variable can NOT be `null`, e.g. `layout: null`
-> `layout: null`
 ## Sitemap

 A Sitemap is an XML file that lists the URLs for a site.
 It allows webmasters